Ho–Sainteny Agreement: Post-accords

 After this agreement took effect, the French army in Indochina led by General Philippe Leclerc de Hauteclocque entered Hanoi on 18 March 1946.
 He favored a moderate solution.
-At the time many French and American politicians were willing to believe that Ho was part of a Soviet plan to dominate the world, but Leclerc warned that "anti-communism will be a useless tool unless the problem of nationalism is resolved."
+During the time, many French and American politicians were willing to believe that Ho was part of a Soviet plan to dominate the world, but Leclerc warned that "anti-communism will be a useless tool unless the problem of nationalism is resolved."
 His advice was simple: "Negotiate at all costs!"
 Realizing that France would lose the war, he even recommended that the French should grant independence to Vietnam in the worst case in order to keep Vietnam within the French Union to ensure French economic and cultural interests.
 At the time, French right-wing supported keeping Indochina.
 The Ho-Sainteny agreement was never confirmed because it disappointed people on both sides.
 Ho's immense prestige largely silenced Vietnamese dissent, but the agreement caused a serious split within the French side.
 French businessmen, planters, and officials in Saigon were "indignant at the prospect of losing their colonial privileges."
 On March 24, the French High Commissioner in Indochina Georges Thierry d'Argenlieu invited President Ho Chi Minh to hold talks in Ha Long Bay to discuss and agree on issues before holding a preparatory conference in Da Lat on the condition that French delegation must be sent by the Government from France.
 A preliminary conference on the future of Vietnam was held in April in Da Lat but failed due to the tough stance of both: the disagreement was particularly acute regarding the status of Cochinchina.
 Ho Chi Minh relied primarily on an official conference to be held in the Paris area that both sides agreed with Vietnamese delegation led by Phạm Văn Đồng.
 Shortly before leaving and with the aim of expanding his fighting base, he founded the Liên Việt, an alliance that was supposed to bring together all nationalists and, although de facto dominated by the Viet Minh, drew on members of other groups such as the Việt Nam Quốc Dân Đảng (VNQDĐ).
 A conference was held from 6 July to September in Fontainebleau (France).
 The two sides harshly argued about Vietnam's status within the French Union and the Indochinese Federation as well as Cochinchinese future, with many aspects.
 Neither side was willing to compromise at the negotiating table.
 At the meetings, Ho Chi Minh's delegation pushed for Vietnamese independence but the French would not agree to this proposal.
 France only accepted Vietnam's autonomy or "independence" within the unequal framework of the French Union.
 The most controversial issue was Cochinchina (not part of Vietnam) when France established an autonomous republic led by Nguyễn Văn Thinh there by d'Argenlieu on June 1 while the manner and timing of holding a referendum on its future were not specified by France in the conference.
 On June 3, 1946, Thinh and the French commissioner south of the 16th parallel of Indochina, Cédille, signed the Saigon preliminary treaty recognizing Cochinchina as a free state within the Indochinese Federation and the French Union.
 The Viet Minh, a de facto communist-dominated political alliance, carried out a campaign of repression against nationalists and Trotskyites from August 1945.
 The Viet Minh de facto led the Democratic Republic of Vietnam (DRV), self-proclaimed on 2 September 1945.
 In North Vietnam, after the complete withdrawal of Chinese troops in June 1946, the Viet Minh with French support intensified its repression of pro-Chinese nationalist factions although Kuomintang's China had previously pressured the Viet Minh to share power in the parliament and government with the pro-Chinese Việt Cách and VNQDĐ.
 China also received a bribe of gold from the Viet Minh, so it gave Japanese weapons to the Viet Minh.
 The coalition government in Vietnam collapsed.
 Meanwhile, in July 1946, Jean Valluy replaced Philippe Leclerc de Hauteclocque.